-You've just set up your Google Home Hub - renamed the Nest Hub if you're a more recent buyer in 2019 - and are pleased at punch at your new control-all-things smart control centre.
-But then it's night time and the lights go down... but the Hub's screen does not.
+(Pocket-lint) - You've just set up your Nest Hub and are pleased at punch at your new control-all-things smart control centre.
+But then it's night time and the lights go down... but the Hub's screen might not.

 We know it all too well: after installing our Lenovo Smart Clock - which runs the same software as the Hub, albeit in a stripped-back form - we were at pains to find the necessary settings for it to dim to mono and be dark enough to get some sleep.